-If you are using OpenEMM without HTTPS support, OMT shows a warning like this each time you start the frontend.
+If you are using OpenEMM without HTTPS support, OMT shows a warning like this Check APR installation: FAILED each time you start the frontend.
 We urge you to use the HTTPS protocol for production environments so that your installation is GDPR compliant!